Unconditional uniqueness for the modified Korteweg-de Vries equation on the line: A priori estimates in for

-\textbf{Acknowledgments.} L.M and S.V were partially supported by the ANR project GEO-DISP.
+\textbf{Acknowledgments.} The authors are very grateful to the anonymous Referee who pointed out an error in a previous version of this work and greatly improved the present version with numerous helpful suggestions and comments.
 D.P. would like to thank the L.M.P.T. at Universit\'e Fran\c cois Rabelais for the kind hospitality during the elaboration of this work.
 He is also grateful to Gustavo Ponce for pointing out the reference \cite{ChHoTa}.